MoFEM/mofem-cephas/mofem/doc/markdown/how_to_compile_program.md

   make -j4
 ```

-\note You only need to compile Core Library before compiling Default User Module
+\note You only need to compile Core Library before compiling Basic User Module
 if you have changes in Core Library.
 If you only have changes in user modules
-(either the default one or the one added by yourself), you just need to
+(either the Basic one or the one added by yourself), you just need to
-compile the Default User Module.
+compile the Basic User Module.